t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

 Once you have called the import products method, the **import operation** has started.

-Importing may take some time depending on the size your BigQuery table.
+Importing may take some time depending on the size of your BigQuery table.

 The operation is completed when the field **```operation.done()```** is set to true.